-Requirement Legal authority Prevention and detection of crime s.115 Crime and Disorder Act 1998 To protect vital interests of the data subject; serious harm or matter of life or death Schedule 8, DPA 2018 For the administration of justice (usually bringing perpetrators to justice) Part 3 & Schedule 8 DPA 2018 For the purposes of the prevention, investigation, detection or prosecution of criminal offences or Part 3 s.31 & 35 DPA 2018 the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
+Requirement Legal authority Prevention and detection of crime s.115 Crime and Disorder Act 1998 To protect vital interests of the data subject, serious harm or matter of life or death For the administration of justice (usually bringing perpetrators to justice) Part 3 & Schedule 8 DPA 2018 For the purposes of the prevention, investigation detection or prosecution of criminal offences of Part 3 s.31 & 35 DPA 2018 the execution of criminal penalties, including the safeguarding against and the prevention of threats to public security.
 Child protection.
-Disclosure to Children's Social Care or the Police for the exercise of functions under: Children Act 1989 & 2004 In accordance with a court order Requests to share information must show why it is relevant for the purpose for which they are requested, including a Court Order Overriding public interest Common law Overriding public linerest Common law Right to life Right to be free from torture or inhuman or degrading treatment Human Rights Act, Articles 2 & 3 Right to life Right to be free from torture or inhuman or
+Disclosure to Children's Social Care or the Police for the exercise of functions under: In accordance with a court order Requests to share information must show why it is relevant for the purpose for which they are requested, including a Court Order Overriding public interest Common law Right to life Right to be free from torture or inhuman or degrading treatment Human Rights Act, Articles 2 & 3 Right to be free from torture or inhuman or The Care Act 2014